ipfabric/docs/docs/support/techsupport.md

 	-6	Usage data
    ```

-4. By default, the file will be named `techsupport.tar` and stored in the
+4. By default, the file will be named `techsupport-<JOB_ID>.tar` and stored in
-   `/home/autoboss/` directory.
-You can copy it to another computer or upload it
+   the `/home/autoboss/files` directory.
+You can copy it to another computer or
-   directly to us using the [`curl`](#curl) command if your IP Fabric appliance
+   upload it directly to us using the [`curl`](#curl) command if your IP Fabric
-   has access to the internet.
+   appliance has access to the internet.

 ### API